augchan42/augchan42.github.io/_posts/2024-06-21-Conditional Rendering.md

 ## Why This Works

-This solution effectively bridges the gap between server and client components:
+This solution effectively connects server and client components:

-1. The `FooterProvider` is a client component that can access and react to route changes.
+1. The `FooterProvider` is a client component, so it can detect changes in the page route (URL) using `usePathname`.
-2. The `ClientFooterWrapper` is also a client component, allowing it to use the `useFooterContext` hook.
+2. The `ClientFooterWrapper` is also a client component, which lets it use the `useFooterContext` hook to get the footer's visibility state.
-3. By wrapping these client components around our server-rendered layout, we maintain the benefits of server-side rendering while allowing for client-side interactivity where needed.
+3. By using these client components within our server-rendered layout, we keep the benefits of server-side rendering but also add client-side interaction where we need it for the footer.

 ## Lessons Learned

-This experience highlighted the importance of understanding the boundaries between server and client components in Next.js 14.
-It also showcased the power of React's Context API in managing state across component boundaries.
+This situation showed how important it is to understand the differences and boundaries between server and client components in Next.js 14.
+It also demonstrated how useful React's Context API is for managing state between different components.

-By leveraging a mix of server and client components, we were able to achieve a solution that is both performant and flexible, allowing for conditional rendering based on the current route.
+By using a mix of server and client components, we created a solution that works well (is performant) and is adaptable (flexible).
+This allows us to show or hide components based on the current page route.

 Thank you for reading!
 I hope this helps you in your Next.js journey.